zendframework/ZendSkeletonApplication/README.md

-#ZendSkeletonApplication
+#CASE preconfigured ZendSkeletonApplication

 ##Introduction

 This is a simple, skeleton application using the ZF2 MVC layer and module systems.
-This Seklleton have some other modules preconfigured like Doctrine, ZfcUser, etc.
+This Sekleton have some other modules preconfigured for CASE Design, like Doctrine, ZfcUser, etc.

 ##Installation